 Applicants who do not meet the above requirements, but who are at least 18 years of age, may be granted provisional admission by the college vice president or his/her designee.
 Admission in such cases is based on an applicant's level of general education as defined by placement test scores that meet the Federal Financial Aid "ability to benefit" option.
-Students admitted under ability to benefit exception are not eligible for Federal Financial Aid.
+Students admitted under ability to benefit exception may be eligible for Federal Financial Aid after six college-level credits are completed.

 Admission is granted on a "first-come, first-served" basis for as many students as the various programs can accommodate.
 Some programs may require satisfactory completion of certain prerequisites prior to admission or have special selection procedures; so, admission to the college does not guarantee acceptance in every program.
-Please refer to specific programs of study for further information and be aware that waiting lists do occur for programs in high demand.
+Refer to specific programs of study for further information and be aware that interest lists do occur for programs in high demand.